 Spring Facts for Kids

-On the first day of Spring, the sunrise and sunset are about 12 hours apart, everywhere on the Earth and the hours of daylight and night are almost equal.
-Daylight is a little longer.
+On the first day of Spring, the sunrise and sunset are about 12 hours apart; everywhere on the Earth, the hours of daylight and night are almost equal.
+The daylight is a little longer.

 The Vernal Equinox occurs when the tilt of the Earth’s axis is not facing towards or away from the sun.

 On the Vernal Equinox, the sun is directly above the equator.
 This also happens on the Autumnal Equinox in Fall around September 22nd.

 During Spring, the Earth’s axis starts to tilt towards the sun.
 The days get longer and warmer.
 Many animals have babies, such as cows, birds, and ducks.
 Animals such as bears who hibernate start to wake up and become active.